Supply Management (MSM)

 - a minimum of 24 ECTS credits of studies in Supply Management, Management, Supply Chain Management, Logistics, Marketing or International Business

-- The studies have to be completed in a University or University of Applied Sciences.
+- The studies must be completed in a University or University of Applied Sciences.

 - Final Theses and internships are not to be included.